Based at the foot of the West Pennine Moors. Chorley is a thriving market town with a population of approximately 34,000.

-There is a bus station and a railway station in Chorley centre, used by the Trans Pennine Express and the Northern Manchester to Preston Line.
+There is a bus station and train station serving the Northern Manchester to Preston Line.

-A popular destination is the Leeds and Liverpool Canal that runs parallel to Chorley with several locks and marinas located throughout the Chorley area.
+A popular destination is the Leeds and marinas located throughout the Chorley area.

-Chorley has numerous primary schools, both council and church supported and five high schools, with Runshaw College being the local further education facility.
+Chorley has numerous primary schools, both council and five high schools, with Runshaw College being the local further education facility.

 Interesting Facts about Chorley

-- A market has been held every Tuesday in Chorley, since 1498
+- A market has been held every Tuesday since 1498

-- Chorley is home to the largest Latter-day Saints temple (informally known as the Mormon Church), in Europe.
+- It is home to the largest Latter-day Saints temple (informally known as the Mormon Church), in Europe.
 It is known as the Preston England Temple

 Mark, shares with us the best things about living in Chorley and what he loves about the area.